ForceCLI/force/README.md

 ![](https://raw.githubusercontent.com/dcarroll/dcarroll.github.io/master/images/force/screenshot-191%20copy.png)

 ### sobject
 Sobject command gives you access to creating and deleting schema objects.
-The list argumenet will list ALL of the objects, both standard and custom, in your org.
+The list argument will list ALL of the objects, both standard and custom, in your org.

       force sobject list
       force sobject create <object> [<field>:<type>]...